bmarian/token-tooltip-alt/README.md

 - `Color`: Allows you to change the color for this item's icon.
 - `Value`: can be found double right-clicking on a token -> resources tab -> go through the attributes possible for bars, you can use anything from there.
 - `Icon`: You can use any icon from [Font Awesome](https://fontawesome.com/icons?d=gallery). (e.g. the icon is called heart so fa-heart)
 - `Exp`: Marks the item as an expression.
-The engine behind this is [Math.js](https://mathjs.org/docs/expressions/index.html), please read the documentation to see what you can do with it. (e.g. `{hpv=<attributes.hp.value>; hpm=<attributes.hp.max>; hpv <= 0 ?
-"DEAD" : hpv < hpm/2 ?
-"HURT" : "HEALTY"}`, this example will show a different status depending on the ammount of HP a token has, any `<atribute>` will be replaced with a token atribute, everything else is handaled by Math.js.
+The engine behind this is [Math.js](https://mathjs.org/docs/expressions/index.html), please read the documentation to see what you can do with it. (e.g. [EXPEXAMPLES.md](./EXPEXAMPLES.md))
 - `Nr`: Forces only the number from a string to be shown. (e.g. dnd5e: `attributes.speed.value` -> 30 ft. but you want to show only 30, this option will help with that)